What Is Google Tag Manager?

 Elements of GTM

-The Tag, Variable, and Trigger are the three main components of Google Tag Manager.
+The Tag, Variable, and Trigger are the three core components of Google Tag Manager.

 Variable